qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * Say control+S embedded should indicate (possibly ignored as virii exist) the desire to save the following by some means and persistance specification.
 * Post moderner computing should not be a history project.
 * Should an embedded control+A keyword for automatic registration with a search?
 So that all planet wide might find it reprocessed through a meaning filter to become relevantly formatted even before the vanity of waiting for a publication commit beyond the control+A inserted as a literal character?
+* To embed?
+To escape the non literal hotkey mode and enter placer mode.
+It would need an escape that could never be placed and does explain the control+[ and the go back to literal hotkey mode control+].